#10 – ANNA HOPKINS

 Jared Keeso stars as Northern Ontario farmer Wayne and Michelle Mylett is his sister Katy.
 There are 5000 people in Letterkenny (we are advised by the show’s intro) but we only get to meet a select few of the town’s citizens.
 Pastor Glen (Jacob Tierney) and Squirrelly Dan (J.Trevor Wilson) are among the most interesting of the regulars.
 The hockey players take a bit of getting used to early on, but in Season Five, Mary-Anne (Jess Salguiero) and Betty Anne (Kelly McCormack) join them, and that can’t hurt.
 Wordplay is everywhere, and the regional argot is rich and sometimes hard to decipher (but always worth the work).

-UPDATE – 27 December 2018 – All six seasons of LETTERKENNY can now be streamed on HULU.
+UPDATE – 27 December 2018 – Seasons 3 through 6 of LETTERKENNY can now be streamed on HULU.

 #5 – CATFIGHT